A Note on Security¶

 Markdown is a perfectly safe format because it consists only of source code.
 In other words, Markdown can be read as-is, just by taking notice of the various formatting characters contained in the document.

 Zettlr aims to make viewing and writing Markdown easier for you.
 For this, Zettlr needs to pre-render some elements in your documents.
-For example, pre-rendering links hides the links and only displays their description.
-A link description could, however, contain malicious HTML code.
+For example, pre-rendering images is very helpful.
+However, images can contain malicious code.
 A similar issue occurs with rendering tables in the Table Editor: each cell in the table could contain malicious HTML code that will be executed upon rendering it.

 Note